 Many of these platforms, which are facing serious financial implications, are not accepting judgments willingly.
 According to a widely reported Deutsche Bank worst-case scenario estimate, the UK ruling means Uber could be forced to pay $2.5 billion (£1.8 billion) in VAT back-taxes, as well as a potential 30% rise in future prices.

 Following the Supreme Court’s ruling on February 19, 2021, the company first responded by sending all drivers on the app a message telling them their rights hadn’t changed, before the recent U-turn to offer some improved working rights.
-There are also questions over the company’s decision to calculate working time from when a trip commences, not when a driver logs on.
+There are also questions about the company’s decision to calculate working time from when a trip commences, not when a driver logs on.
 Uber Eats couriers are not part of the deal either.

 For that reason, drivers are urging caution over celebrating.
 “It’s a good step in the right direction,” said Hanif, who stopped working for Uber and now uses another platform.
 “But unfortunately they’ve still stepped below the mark.
 Uber is still not on the level of the Supreme Court ruling by paying from when drivers log on the app to logging off.
 We still have a fight on our hands.”